n10v/nehm/README.md

 </div>

 ## Description
 *nehm* is a console tool written in Go.
 It can download your likes and search tracks from SoundCloud.
-All downloaded tracks are ID3 tagged and can be added to iTunes playlist **if you use macOS**.
+All downloaded tracks are ID3 tagged.

 *nehm wasn't tested on Windows machine, so it can be very buggy on it.
 I'll be very thankful, if you will report any bug.*